Cedar Key Art Festival celebrates Old Florida, April 11-12, 2026

-That’s the sort of place Cedar Key is, and the result is the Cedar Key Art Festival is not your cookie-cutter commercial art fair, filled with the same old food vendors and the same old production-line art.
+What’s different about the Cedar Key Art Festival is that this isn’t your cookie-cutter commercial art fair, filled with the same old food vendors and the same old production-line art.

 Cedar Key Art Festival: Colorful creations in front of the historic downtown hotel.